Biden swings focus of climate effort from US to the world

 “The largest investment in the history of the world” on climate, Biden told reporters Sunday.
 “And it’s gonna pass.”

+The U.S. president met on the sidelines with Estonian Prime Minister Kaja Kallas, with the two discussing climate change, strengthening NATO’s deterrence capabilities and human rights, the White House said.

-Biden will also participate in a climate event on “action and solidarity” Monday and meet on the sidelines of the summit with Indonesian President Joko Widodo.
+Biden will also participate in a climate event on “action and solidarity” Monday and meet with Indonesian President Joko Widodo.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.